SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 			yourself
 ```

 By default, we assume there is no email.
-After all, there is no method that initializes the email.
+After all, no method initializes the email.
 So the `defaultLayout` is the `noEmailLayout`.

 ```
 MailReaderPresenter >> defaultLayout